Induced pluripotent stem cell: Stimulus-triggered acquisition of pluripotency cell

 In January 2014, two articles were published claiming that a type of pluripotent stem cell can be generated by subjecting the cells to certain types of stress (bacterial toxin, a low pH of 5.7, or physical squeezing); the resulting cells were called STAP cells, for stimulus-triggered acquisition of pluripotency.

 In light of difficulties that other labs had replicating the results of the surprising study, in March 2014, one of the co-authors has called for the articles to be retracted.
 On 4 June 2014, the lead author, Obokata agreed to retract both the papers after she was found to have committed 'research misconduct' as concluded in an investigation by RIKEN on 1 April 2014.

 RNA molecules

 MicroRNAs are short RNA molecules that bind to complementary sequences on messenger RNA and block expression of a gene.
 Measuring variations in microRNA expression in iPS cells can be used to predict their differentiation potential.
 Addition of microRNAs can also be used to enhance iPS potential.
 Several mechanisms have been proposed.
 ES cell-specific microRNA molecules (such as miR-291, miR-294 and miR-295) enhance the efficiency of induced pluripotency by acting downstream of c-Myc.
-MicroRNAs can also block expression of repressors of Yamanaka's four transcription factors, and there may be additional mechanisms induce reprogramming even in the absence of added exogenous transcription factors.
+MicroRNAs can also block expression of repressors of Yamanaka's four transcription factors, and there may be additional mechanisms that induce reprogramming even in the absence of added exogenous transcription factors.